Tinnitus and stress

 Managing the stress of tinnitus

-Making changes in one or more of the areas in the cognitive-behavioural model can help you to reduce unpleasant feelings, such as the adverse effects of stress, whether they be associated with tinnitus or with other troubles in your life.
+Making changes in one or more of the areas in the cognitive-behavioural model can help you to reduce unpleasant feelings, such as the adverse effects of stress, whether they are associated with your tinnitus or with something else happening in your life.

 Your thoughts are extremely important in influencing how you feel.
-Therefore it can be useful to pay more attention to your thoughts and work out whether they are helpful or not.
-Work through these steps to try and uncover and tackle unhelpful thoughts about your tinnitus:
+Therefore, it can be useful to pay more attention to them and work out whether they are helpful or not.
+Work through these steps to try and uncover and tackle unhelpful thoughts about your tinnitus.

 2. Ask yourself, “What went through my mind at that time?” and then write it down.
 Don’t ponder – just write down what comes to mind.

 3. Use the following questions to evaluate these thoughts: